swagatmitra-b/Productivity-App/CONTRIBUTING.md

 4. For maintaining a clean commit history, please try to keep your commit messages as consise as possible.

-4. Please remember to pull from the main branch of your upstream (my repo) before pushing your changes to your branch, considering your branch is based off the main branch which is almost always the case.
+4. Please remember to pull from the `hacktoberfest` branch of your upstream (my repo) before pushing your changes since your branch is based off the `hacktoberfest` branch.
 This is considered good practice since it helps catch merge conflicts early.

 5. I'm looking forward to your active contributions.
 Good luck and have fun!